SliTaz-official/slitaz-wiki/en/guides/wicd.rst

 .. _wicd:

-WICD
+Wicd
 ====

+:author: kultex, linea

-:ref:`Pankso's Openbox treat <network script>` is very close to :program:`WICD`, but if you want to set up SliTaz for not very experienced users it's recommended that you use :program:`WICD` for Wireless Internet Control.
+:ref:`Pankso's Openbox treat <network script>` is very close to :program:`Wicd`, but if you want to set up SliTaz for not very experienced users it's recommended that you use :program:`Wicd` for Wireless Internet Control.

 Do as root: